rust-lang/edition-guide/src/rust-2018/path-clarity.md

 effect in the top-level module, which meant that everything would seem straightforward until working on a project large enough to have submodules.

-In the relative paths variant of Rust 2018, paths in `use` declarations and in other code always work the same way, both in the top-level module and in any submodule.
-You can either use a relative path from the current module, an absolute path from the top of the current crate (starting with `crate::`), or an absolute path starting from an external crate name.
+In the uniform paths variant of Rust 2018, paths in `use` declarations and in other code always work the same way, both in the top-level module and in any submodule.
+You can always use a relative path from the current module, a path starting from an external crate name, or a path starting with `crate`, `super`, or `self`.

 Code that looked like this: